awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 **View more information about parameters**

 ```
-Get-SSMDocumentDescription -Name "AWS-JoinDirectoryServiceDomain" | select -ExpandProperty Parameters
+Get-SSMDocumentDescription -Name "AWS-JoinDirectoryServiceDomain" | Select -ExpandProperty Parameters
 ```

 ### Join an instance to a domain<a name="walkthrough-powershell-domain-join-instance"></a>

-The following command joins the instance to the given AWS Directory Service domain and uploads any generated output to the Amazon S3 bucket\.
+The following command joins the instance to the given AWS Directory Service domain and uploads any generated output to the example Amazon S3 bucket\.

 ```
-$domainJoinCommand=Send-SSMCommand -InstanceId Instance-ID -DocumentName AWS-JoinDirectoryServiceDomain -Parameter @{'directoryId'='d-9067386b64'; 'directoryName'='ssm.test.amazon.com'; 'dnsIpAddresses'=@('172.31.38.48', '172.31.55.243')} -OutputS3BucketName demo-ssm-output-bucket
+$domainJoinCommand = Send-SSMCommand `
+-InstanceId InstanceId `
+-DocumentName "AWS-JoinDirectoryServiceDomain" `
+-Parameter @{'directoryId'='d-example01'; 'directoryName'='ssm.example.com'; 'dnsIpAddresses'=@('192.168.10.195', '192.168.20.97')} `
+-OutputS3BucketName demo-ssm-output-bucket
 ```

 **Get command information per instance**
-The following command uses the Command ID to get the status of the command execution\.
+The following command uses the `CommandId` to get the status of the command execution\.

 ```
 Get-SSMCommandInvocation -CommandId $domainJoinCommand.CommandId -Details $true
 ```

 **Get command information with response data for the instance**
-This command returns the output of the original Send\-SSMCommand for the specific command ID\.
+This command returns the output of the original `Send-SSMCommand` for the specific `CommandId`\.

 ```
+Get-SSMCommandInvocation `
+-CommandId $domainJoinCommand.CommandId `
+-Details $true `
-Get-SSMCommandInvocation -CommandId $domainJoinCommand.CommandId -Details $true | select -ExpandProperty CommandPlugins
+| Select -ExpandProperty CommandPlugins
 ```

 ## Send Windows Metrics to Amazon CloudWatch using the AWS\-ConfigureCloudWatch document<a name="walkthrough-powershell-windows-metrics"></a>